samuelemanta/samuelemanta/README.md

 - 👋 Hi, I’m @samuelemanta
 - 👀 I'm interested in leveling up my skills on web development
-- 🌱 I’m currently learning html & css
+- 🌱 I’m currently learning html, css & javascript
-- 💞️ I’m looking to collaborate on html musical & movie projects
+- 💞️ I’m looking to collaborate on html musical & film projects
 - 📫 How to reach me samuelemanta@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 samuelemanta/samuelemanta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.